pauljacksonjr/daily-schedule/README.md

-This application displays a calendar used for scheduling various important dates and for all your busy days!
+## Work Day Scheduler
+This is a simple calendar that allows the user to save important information throught different times of the day.

+## Technologies
+* HTML
+* CSS
+* Javascript

+### Deployed Application